galactic2005/PEModUtils/CONTRIBUTING.md

 ## Documentation

 To keep documentation clean and usable, a style guide is enforced.
 See [DOCSTYLEGUIDE](Contributing/DOCSTYLEGUIDE.md) for details.

-## Pull Request Creation

-Make sure all Pull Requests go into the Experimental branch.

 ## Helpful Resources